The heartbreaking realities of divorce include the high split rate for people with mental illnesses.

-Many people with mental health concerns have additional barriers to achieving intimacy and have trouble consistently engaging in behaviors that support a marriage.
-The top two mental health conditions that contribute to divorce have been reported to be major depression and addictions.
-In addition, bipolar disorder seems to be related to divorce by virtue of how long and how severe the depressive episodes are and the amount of life stress associated with a manic episode (for example: debt incurred or partner betrayed by cheating).
+Studies report major depression and addictions as the top two mental health conditions that contribute to divorce.
+In addition, bipolar disorder seems to relate to divorce by virtue of how long and how severe the depressive episodes are and the amount of life stress associated with a manic episode (for example: debt incurred or partner betrayed by cheating).
 The wonderful book An Unquiet Mind, written by Kay Redfield Jamison in 1995, vividly describes the author's experience of living with bipolar disorder.

 Someone with chronic anxiety tends to seek a high amount of emotional support from a spouse, and I have seen an increase in impatience from the non-anxious spouse.
 Some anxious clients also seem to experience an increase in their personal stress levels just by being in a relationship, and some decide to end the relationship themselves to relieve that tension.

 Men sometimes show depression through anger, and many female clients have told me how difficult it is to live with constant irritability, hostility, and angry outbursts.
 The spouse of a depressed person may take on additional responsibilities in the family and finances, which leads to resentment and burnout.
 I have had a number of clients who, because of a depressed spouse, have had to take on family responsibilities in addition to already-demanding jobs—while feeling powerless to make changes.
-Keep reading...